-Applications for the 2018 Winnipeg Fringe Theatre Festival Lottery will open on November 3, 2017.
+Applications for the 2018 Winnipeg Fringe Lottery are now closed.

 Please read the information below regarding the application process.

-Applications will close on December 1 at 5:00pm CST.
+Applications closed on December 1 at 5:00pm CST.

 Results from the draw will be emailed to all entrants and posted on our website the day after the lottery.

 NOTE: All dollar amounts are in Canadian funds